Religion in Rwanda: Protestant

 The Presbyterian Church in Rwanda was founded in 1907.
 In 2006, it claimed 300 000 members, 100 parishes, 81 pastors and 56 evangelists.

 The Protestant Council of Rwanda was founded in Rwanda in 1935.

 The Association of Baptist Churches in Rwanda was founded in 1967.
 According to a census published by the association in 2023, it claimed 276 churches and 58,960 members.

 Latter-day Saints

-The Church of Jesus Christ of Latter-day Saints began holding regular worship services in Rwanda in the early 2000s.
-The first branch in Rwanda was organized in 2008, and in 2010 a humanitarian missionary couple was sent there.
+Few members of The Church of Jesus Christ of Latter-day Saints (LDS Church) lived in Rwanda in the 1980's and 1990's.
+The LDS Church began holding regular worship services in Rwanda in the early 2000s.
+The first branch in Rwanda was organized in the summer of 2008.
+Church Apostle Jeffery R. Holland visited the country in 2009 to dedicated the country in hopes to expand the LDS Church within the country and in 2010 a humanitarian missionary couple was sent there.
 The church gained official legal recognition from the Rwandan government in October 2013.

+In July 2022, the LDS Church created the Rwanda Kigali Mission from a split among several nearby missions.
+The Mission covers all of Rwanda and Burundi as well as parts of eastern Democratic Republic of the Congo.
+The LDS Church provided several humanitarian aid services for Rwanda including providing wheelchairs and training.

-As of May 2025, there were nine formal branches in Rwanda, all in the Kigali Rwanda District.
+In 2008 there were 12 LDS Church members in the country.
+In 2019 there was 755, which grew to 3,625 members at the end of 2025.
+As of February 2026, there were ten branches in Rwanda, nine in the Kigali Rwanda area and one that covers dispersed members not in proximity of a meetinghouse.
 Rwanda is part of the Nairobi Kenya Temple district.
 The Kampala Uganda Temple was announced to be constructed on October 6 2024.